Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

   * `port`: The port on which the agent will use to communicate with the service (e.g. 30555)
 * `server`: information about the server that the web application is hosted on
   * `name`: Name to register the server under in TeamServer
-  * `environment`: The environment applications on this server should register themselves as (default is "development")
+  * `environment`: (development) The environment applications on this server should register themselves as on TeamServer
 * `application`: information about the application that is being protected by the ruby agent
   * `name`: Name to register the application udner in TeamServer.
 If not provided, the Rails application name is used instead
   * `logger`: